SDIBTACM/training/Document/git_auto_push_test.md

+this is the file to test git auto push

-this is the file to test git auto pushasdasd
+this is the file to test git auto push this is the file to test git auto push